IFK Skövde: History

 1984 The club became the series' winners in Division 1 west before IK Sävehof, in the team were, amongst others, Gunnar Blombäck and Magnus Frisk.
 The premiere of the elite series was very good for IFK, where they defeated Härnösands club Brännan.
 In the pre-playoffs to qualify for the highest league, they were extremely close to the elite series but lost within the last minutes against IFK Kristianstad.
 Gunnar Blombäck missed a penalty, and Kristianstad could counter, won a free throw, and won the match by 25–24.

 1987 The club won the Swedish Cup at home against HP Warta, which then played in the Swedish Elite League.
 This year, it again became a dire loss against IFK Kristianstad regarding qualifications for the Swedish Elite League.

 1990 IFK was finally ready for Elitserien after the victory against BK Söder at home.
 The players were allowed to run a rev of honour in a crowded stadium.

 1991 IFK Skövde was reorganized, and IFK Skövde Handboll became an independent association within IFK sports alliance.

-1997 During an match during the 1996-97 Elitserien between IFK and Polisen / Söder, IFK coach Roger Carlsson suffered a heart attack and died immediately after.
+1997 During a match during the 1996-97 Elitserien between IFK and Polisen / Söder, IFK coach Roger Carlsson suffered a heart attack and died immediately after.
 He is buried at Sankta Birgitta's Cemetery in Skövde.
 After this tragedy, former junior coach Jan "Proppen" Karlsson took over the role as head coach.

 2001 Arena Skövde was opened.
 A very needed move but still too heavy for many IFK supporters who have experienced all the memories in the old sports hall.

 2004 The team won the EHF Challenge Cup, after the final against French Dunkerque HBGL.
 They played in the finals in the same tournament in 1998.

 2005 IFK Skövde won the Swedish elite series and went to the playoffs-final but lost to IK Sävehof.

 2007 Was in the finals, but lost to Hammarby IF Handboll.

 2008 The first time IFK missed the playoffs since the debut season in Elitserien in 1990/91.

 2009 IFK had signed Ljubomir Vranjes as a coach.
 Ljubomir was then persuaded to become a sports director for SG Flensburg-Handewitt but as a patch on the wounds IFK and Flensburg made an agreement which meant that the team had a certain number of friendly games against each other plus IFK players had the chance to go to Flensburg and train with them (during certain periods).
 So IFK had to contract two home profiles to the coach posts instead.

 2021 IFK Skövde was in the final of the highest league, nowadays called Handbollsligan, for the first time since 2007, but lost to IK Sävehof.

 2022 IFK Skövde reached the final again, but lost to Ystads IF.